mb26-code/qteach/README.md

 A small web application allowing first graders to train and learn math skills by chatting with the friendly robot "QT".

+Version: 2.0
+Creators: Mehdi Bakhtar (mb26-code), Alain Le (AlainIco34), Oscar Jimenez-Flores

-To run the app locally:
+To run the app locally, after cloning this repository:
     node qteach-server-script.js
-Then, access the UI with a web browser by typing this URL:
+Then, access the web page with a browser by typing this URL:
     http://localhost:8080/

-Required for running this web application:
+Required for running this application:
     Node.js v18+:
         Check your node version with:
             node --version